-136. Do allow students to give their feedback regardless of their opinion.
+140. Do allow students to give their feedback regardless of their opinion.

-When promoting the NSS, providers should encourage all students to participate regardless of their opinion of the provider or course.
+If promoting the NSS, providers should encourage all students to participate regardless of their opinion of the provider or course.

-137. Do be wary of tone and use of language when discussing the NSS and asking students to complete it.
+141. Do be wary of tone and use of language when discussing the NSS and asking students to complete it.

-Be sure to keep promotion of the NSS as neutral as possible.
+If you opt to promote the NSS, be sure to keep promotion as neutral as possible.
 Staff can explain the importance of the NSS, improvements that their feedback has led to in previous years, and how it will help prospective students.
 Do not link the NSS to league tables, a provider's performance in the TEF or to the perceived value of students' degrees.

-138. Do target promotion in departments or courses with low response rates.
+142. Do target promotion in departments or courses with low response rates, if opting to promote the NSS.

 During the NSS fieldwork, Ipsos MORI will share response rate information with providers, which can be used to identify targets for promotional campaigns.
+Please note, promotion of the NSS is not a requirement for the NSS 2021.

-139. Do inform students that they are free to interpret the survey questions how they wish.
+143. Do inform students that they are free to interpret the survey questions how they wish.